dahliaOS/documentation/CONTRIBUTING.md

 ## How can I contribute?

-Here we've explained we've explained how you can contribute to our project on GitHub but there are also many other ways to help us outside of GitHub, if you'd like to find even more ways to help us, you're always free to join our Discord and ask our team!
+Here we've explained how you can contribute to our project on GitHub but there are also many other ways to help us outside of GitHub, if you'd like to find even more ways to help us, you're always free to join our Discord and ask our team!

 You can contribute to the project by: